 Poultry lice are fast-moving, 6 legged, flat insects with round heads that live only on the chicken and its feathers.
 They are beige or straw colored and are typically found at the base of feather shafts near the vent.
 Poultry lice feed on dead skin and other debris such as feather quill casings.
 When parting the feathers near the vent to inspect for parasites, they can be seen briefly as they run away.
 The eggs laid by the female are seen at the bases of feather shafts.

 New poultry lice infestation detected early.
 Note the absence of nits or debris on the feather shafts.

 Poultry lice seen scurrying around the vent of a hen.

 Chickens dust bathe to help them keep parasites at bay, among other reasons.

-- Limit visits from fellow poultry-keepers who can transport the beasts on their clothes, footwear or equipment, (vehicles, shared farm equipment, etc.).
+- Limit visits from fellow poultry-keepers who can transport the creepy crawlies on their clothes, footwear or equipment, (vehicles, shared farm equipment, etc.).

-- Always quarantine new birds for at least 14 days before introducing them to an existing flock to watch for parasites.
+- Always quarantine new birds properly before introducing them to an existing flock.

 - Provide adequate dusting areas for chickens to care for their own skin and feathers naturally.

 I do not add diatomaceous earth to my chickens’ dust-bath areas due to the risk to their highly sensitive respiratory systems.
-Good sanitation practices, frequent flock inspections and providing ample access to sand for dust bathing are sufficient preventative measures for my flock without exposing them to a daily cloud of respiratory danger in DE.
+Good sanitation practices, frequent flock inspections and providing ample access to sand for dust bathing are sufficient preventative measures for my flock without exposing them or myself to a daily cloud of respiratory danger.